maglietti/QB-OrderTrackingGuide/createProducts.md

 nav_order: 3
 ---

-# Create your first Quick Base Table
+# Create your first Quick Base table

 Now it’s time to get the data into the app, data is stored in tables.
 Tables are like spreadsheets, but better.
-You can use them in a way that greatly reduces data entry and maintenance.
+Understanding how tables work is the first step in your journy to create solutions with Quick Base.

 ## Review the product list spreadsheet